 Shutters: Yes or No?

 Shutters were first used on houses in the Federal period.
 They were a functional part of houses from around 1790 to the early 1900s and served a true purpose: providing a measure of security for the house, but also keeping out light and rain, while still allowing rooms to be ventilated for fresh air.
 Now almost all shutters are purely decorative, but because they were always intended to function, when they are used on a house, they should, if possible, look as if they could be closed over the window.
-The small board shutters shown here are too small to cover their windows.
-The remaining three images on the right show how a shutter should be sized and installed on a window.
+The small board shutters shown above left are too small to cover their windows.
+The two images on the right show how a shutter should be sized and installed on a window.

 Watch Out for White

 Painting your old house white may seem like the best and most foolproof way for it to look “historic,” but in fact, most houses built after 1800 featured more colorful paint schemes (see Three Color Paint Schemes for more on colorful combinations).
 And the brilliant bright white that is the number one paint color sold today is not the same white that would have been used on those older homes that were originally painted white.

 Stark white paint on an older or traditional house can have a harsh and glaring look.
 The “historic” white paint for older houses was more cream- or ivory-colored than the modern white.
 Often, the white color was meant to suggest construction in a light-colored stone, so cool, slightly gray or “stony” off-whites are also suitable.
 Next time you need to paint your house, consider using an off-white or cream color rather than a standard off-the-shelf white.
 Look for creamy off-whites such as Benjamin Moore “Navajo White,” Sherwin-Williams “Dover White,” or California Paint’s “Colony White;” stony off-whites include Benjamin Moore “Sailcloth” and “Lancaster White.”